Akhtar-2319932/Akhtar-2319932/README.md

 <br>
 I’m currently learning Data Structures and Algorithm
 <br>
-I’m looking to collaborate on C++ project
+I’m looking to collaborate on ML project
 <br>
 How to reach me akhtarshah8011@gmail.com
 <br>